geoffdavis/esphome-mitsubishiheatpump/README.md

 ## Features
 * Instant feedback of command changes via RF Remote to HomeAssistant or MQTT.
 * Direct control without the remote.
-* Uses the [SwiCago/HeatPump](https://github.com/SwiCago/HeatPump) Arduino libary to talk to the unit directly via the internal J105 header.
+* Uses the [SwiCago/HeatPump](https://github.com/SwiCago/HeatPump) Arduino libary to talk to the unit directly via the internal CN105 header.
-* NOTE: REQUIRES SEVERAL FIXES - SEE https://github.com/SwiCago/HeatPump/pull/155
+  NOTE: REQUIRES SEVERAL FIXES - SEE [PR #155](https://github.com/SwiCago/HeatPump/pull/155)

 ## Supported Microcontrollers
 This library should work on most ESP8266 or ESP32 platforms.
-It has been tested with the following:
+It has been tested with the following MCUs:
 * Generic ESP-01S board (ESP8266)
 * WeMos D1 Mini (ESP8266)
 * Generic ESP32 Dev Kit (ESP32)

 ## Supported Mitsubishi Climate Units
 The underlying HeatPump library works with a number of Mitsubishi HeatPump units.
-Basically, if the unit has a J105 header on the main board, it should work with this library.
+Basically, if the unit has a CN105 header on the main board, it should work with this library.
+The (HeatPump wiki)[https://github.com/SwiCago/HeatPump/wiki/Supported-models] has a more exhaustive list.

 The whole integration with this libary and the underlying HeatPump has been tested by the author on the following units: